chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Lagrangian Physical Properties
 ------------------------------

-The main difference between the insertion and settling simulations is the gravity direction, which is changed to y-direction to be coherent with the next simulation using the CFD-DEM solver.
+The main difference between the insertion and settling simulations is the direction of the gravity, which is changed to y-direction to be coherent with the next simulation using the CFD-DEM solver.

 .. code-block:: text